-Key Audit Matter How our audit addressed the key audit matter Scheme of Arrangement under section 279 to 283 of the Company's Act, 2017 Scheme of Arrangement under section 275 Refer to note 1.3 to the financial statements.
+Key Audit Matter

+How our audit addressed the key audit matter

+Scheme of Arrangement under section 279 to 283 of the Company's Act, 2017

+Refer to note 1.3 to the financial statements.

 The Company had defaulted in making payments to its lenders (banks and financial institutions).
 One of the creditor approached Honorable Lahore High Court for winding up and the court ordered winding up of the company.
 The company filed an appeal before Honorable Supreme Court against the winding up order which was dismissed.
 The sponsors of the company filed scheme of arrangement before Lahore high court for compromise between the company and the creditors for reversal of winding up order.

+In this respect, we performed following audit procedures:

+- We have obtained and reviewed the copy of scheme of arrangement agreed between company as approved by the court and creditors and discussed the same with the Company's management; - We reviewed minutes of meeting whereby creditors formally agreed for revival of the company.

+Key Audit Matter

 The scheme of arrangement filed with the court involve significant judgments and estimates in relation to the future cash flows, rescheduling of existing loan and markup thereon, management plan about the turnaround policy of company to put it back on track for future operational improvement and compliance with the repayment of debt terms agreed in the scheme.
-The company's appropriate reclassification, disclosure and adjustments in respective account balances as required under the scheme of arrangement.
-In this respect, we performed following audit procedures: We have obtained and reviewed the copy of scheme of arrangement agreed between company as approved by the court and creditors and discussed the same with the Company's management; We reviewed minutes of meeting whereby creditors formally agreed for rival of the company.
-We have reviewed the appropriateness of the revival plan presented under the scheme.
-We have reviewed the terms of scheme of arrangement.
-We have reviewed the terms of accepted under the scheme.
-We have reviewed the terms of arrangement.
-We have discussed the matter with the company's legal advisor about the outcome of the cases lodged by the lenders not agreed upon scheme of arrangement.
-We have reviewed the reclassification, disclosures and adjustments made in respective account balances in the financial statements as per scheme of arrangement.
+The company's appropriate reclassification, disclosure and adjustments in respective account balances under required the scheme arrangement.

-Key Audit Matter How our audit addressed the key audit matter Due to significance of reclassified amounts, adjustments involved in the financial statements, inherent uncertainties with respect to the outcome of cash flows projected and implementation of turnaround policy, use of significant management judgments in preparing the scheme, we considered the reclassifications and adjustments required in respective account balances of the financial statements as per the scheme of arrangement as key audit matters.
+Due to significance of reclassified amounts, adjustments involved in the financial statements. inherent uncertainties with respect to the outcome of cash flows projected and implementation of turnaround policy, use of significant management judgments in preparing the scheme, we considered the reclassifications adjustments required in respective account balances of the financial statements as per the scheme of arrangement as key audit matters.

 For further information about reclassification and adjustments in respective account balances reference may be made to relevant notes in the financial statements.